 When you’re on the hunt for a job, it can be overwhelming to keep track of applications and correspondence.
 If you've just had a great interview and are waiting to hear back, it’s a good idea to send a follow-up email to reinforce your interest in the position and establish open communication.

-Fortunately, there are a lot of great tools out there that can help you with this process.
-We’ve built Boomerang for Gmail to remind you when to send follow ups, and track responses so that you don’t let any great opportunities get lost in your inbox.
-Read on to find out how you can use to follow up after an interview, and what to do when you don't get a response.
+Fortunately, there are great tools out there that can help you with this process.
+We built Boomerang for Gmail to remind you when to send follow ups, and track responses so that great opportunities don't get lost in your inbox.
+Boomerang also now comes with Respondable, an AI assistant that helps you optimize your follow up emails for getting a reply.
+Read on to find out how to follow up after an interview, and what to do when you don't get a response.

 After an interview, it’s a good idea to send a concise, but effective thank you email to your interviewer thanking them for their time, express your enthusiasm for the position and company, and perhaps provide any additional information that may have been left out earlier.
 If you’ve met with more than one person during the interview, you’ll want to tailor the message to be appropriate to each.
 This email should be sent as soon as possible (within 24 hours of the interview), especially when you’re competing against many other applicants: